Canadian Football League: Labour representation

 CFL players are represented by the Canadian Football League Players' Association (CFLPA).
 Each team elects two players to the CFLPA Board of Player Representatives, which meets once per year.
 Every two years, it elects an executive Board of Directors.

-CFL Draft
+Draft

-Eligible Canadian nationals (usually from U Sports football domestically or American college football) are drafted by teams in the annual CFL Draft.
+Eligible Canadian nationals (usually from U Sports football domestically or American college football) are drafted by teams in the annual CFL draft.
 The draft usually takes place in May and currently consists of eight rounds.
 The first two rounds of the draft are usually shown live on TSN.
 The CFL Combine (formerly known as the CFL Evaluation Camp), similar to the NFL Combine, precedes the draft.
 A junior player in the locale of a team may be claimed as a territorial exemption and sign with that team before beginning collegiate play (one recent example is when the BC Lions claimed Andrew Harris).
-Teams maintain "negotiation lists" of players they wish to sign as free agents.
+Teams maintain "negotiation lists" of players they wish to sign as free agents, which give them exclusive negotiation rights with that player if they wish to sign in the CFL.
+Players can be added or removed from these lists by the team at any time, and their signing rights can be used in trades.